Occasional days off/parental condoned absences

 There will be days when your child cannot attend school.

-For every day your child is absent, you must inform the school before 9:30am.
+For every day your child is absent, you must inform the school in line with the school’s attendance policy. .
 The school will decide whether to authorise the absence.
 Your child’s school can only authorise an absence if:

 - your child is too ill to attend school

 - they have a dental or medical appointment